irtf-nwcrg/rg-materials/ietf104-2019-03/ietf104_nwcrg_minutes.md

 Sliding Window FEC codec project (SWiF Codec) and relationships with draft-roca-nwcrg-generic-fec-api.

-Goals:
- - design reference open-source codec, RLC-like, later RLNC;
- - facilitate testing and adoption;
+A first goal of the Hackathon project is to design reference open-source codec (RLC-like, later RLNC) in order to facilitate adoption.
- - debug the generic API (draft-roca-nwcrg-generic-fec-api).
+Another goal is to improve the generic API I-D (draft-roca-nwcrg-generic-fec-api).

-Progress:
+Progress made on the SWiF codec:
  - encoder almost done, test in progress, python wrapper in progress, started work on decoder;
  - 4 problems in API fixed, 5 open problems remain.
-The hackathon will continue in Montreal.
+The hackathon will continue in Montreal (finish decoder?).
+Then we'll continue with RLNC support (Singapore?).
-The ultimate goal is to be able to show API is codec-indepedent by supporting at least 2 codecs in the hackathon.

-No questions
+No questions.

 ## 02- "Quick status on Network coding and satellites I-D" (Nicolas Kuhn)